-When they tore down the original crumbling building, we had to move to another building covered in graffiti - there had been so much graffiti.
-And, you know, the community took such pride in that new building, that there was never any graffiti on the new building.
+When they tore down the original crumbling building, we had to move to another building covered in graffiti.
+And, you know, the community took such pride in that new building, in that there was never any graffiti on the new building.
 The parents were so proud that their children went to such a beautiful building, something better than they could have imagined that they could have ever given them.
 And you know, I was really really proud of KCK (Kansas City, Kansas - Wyandotte County) for that building.
-They didn't have to build the building that well, but it became a community center where we were able to provide services through our nonprofit, parents could use it as a community center for their organization and service opportunities, and other communities came in to provide services for the students and the community.
+They didn't have to build the building that well, but it became a community center where we were able to provide services through our nonprofit.
+Parents could use it as a community center for their organization and service opportunities, and other communities came in to provide services for the students and the community.

 The other thing we learned was that the community wanted to be involved in serving themselves.
 They just didn't want to receive service, they wanted to be a part of service.

 The building represented an anchor of those services and place of hope and safety, safety for the children and hope for the parents.
 It represented hope for their children's future, and it represented safety and security to the children.